-The national spotlight must often turn towards a tragedy to provoke a subject many would rather turn away from, but impassioned and hopefully educated debates can also be provoked via various forms of art, i.e. the dialogue on display in last year's Django Unchained.
+The national spotlight must often turn towards a tragedy to provoke a subject many would rather turn away from, but impassioned and hopefully educated debates can also be provoked via various forms of art, i.e. the dialogue on display in Django Unchained.
 The cinema both reflects and creates unified conversation.
-On the day of the Zimmerman verdict, Spike Lee's influential Do The Right Thing played at the Museum of the Moving Image in Astoria, Queens, while a few train stops away, Ryan Coogler's Sundance hit Fruitvale Station (still unseen by this writer) played to packed theaters in Manhattan.
-The topic of race – and the topic of whether or not it should even be considered a topic – was once again alive and well throughout the country, and thus what better time would there be to direct your attention to another notable cinematic summer entry, albeit one from thirty-one years ago, Samuel Fuller's controversial and often quite moving White Dog.
+On the day of the Zimmerman verdict, Spike Lee's influential Do The Right Thing played at the Museum of the Moving Image in Astoria, Queens, while a few train stops away, Ryan Coogler's Sundance hit Fruitvale Station played to packed theaters in Manhattan.
+The topic of race – and the topic of whether or not it should even be considered a topic – was once again alive and well throughout the country, and thus what better time would there be to direct your attention to another notable cinematic summer entry, albeit one from thirty-two years ago, Samuel Fuller's controversial and often quite moving White Dog.

 Premiering in France on July 7th ,1982 and disappearing soon thereafter, White Dog didn't inspire much American criticism until the summer of 1991, when the rep cinema Film Forum revived the work and amplified its presence (J. Hoberman placed it number one on his Top 10 list that year); a 2008 home video release from Criterion has since made the film widely available.
 The story of a white German Shepherd conditioned to display racially-charged homicidal tendencies when encountering African-Americans, White Dog is a film which would appear to wear its somewhat obvious message on its sleeve.
 Whether it be man, woman, or beast, racism is a trait less hereditary than forced upon.
 Replace the German Shepherd with two adolescent Caucasian girls, which the film does near its end, and one could envision a similar result.
 However, in examining the often damaging ways of thought which carelessly separate groups of different physical appearance, White Dog's title character, anthropomorphized to dramatic effect, exposes the emptiness of mechanized racism, bred without conscience and manufactured to please the leader.
 Call it assembly line racism made in the image of its creator.